-I pull on a pair of jeans and t-shirt, my go-to for wielding the vacuum cleaner and sitting at the computer.
+I pull on jeans and t-shirt, my go-to for wielding the vacuum cleaner and sitting at the computer.

 mix pants, grab a little soft jacket (4 years old) and add a scarf.
 My kind of outfit!

-I need mostly casual outfits but don't do skinny jeans shorts or biker jackets.
+I like mostly casual outfits but don't do skinny jeans, shorts or biker jackets.
 Are you with me?

-Simple clean-cut clothes, smart but not fussy and I certainly don't want to look like my Granny did at the same age!
+Simple clean-cut clothes, smart but not fussy and I certainly don't want to look like my Granny used to!

 Well the idea was kind of vague...

-At the end of the day I decide to hang these 3 items at the end of the rail (normally I'd separate jacket, pants etc) and after a week or so, see how many items I'd actually worn.
+At the end of the day I decide to hang these 3 items at the end of the rail and after a week or so, see how many items I'd actually worn.

 By simply moving around a few tops, instead of 1 outfit, I suddenly had 7.